maximzxcv/zopa/README.md

 To change the market, update **Data/market.csv** file.

 ## Solution
+Main application solution contains two projects Zopa.Console and Zopa.Framework plus unit tests.
+Zopa.Frameworks is reposible for application buisness logic, while Zopa.Console  runs the program.
+The major functionality is emplemented by the following services.
 #### Zopa.Console/QuoteProgram.cs
 That is the presentation layer of application.
 It is responsible for reading the request, runs all the functionality and outputs the result.
 #### Zopa.Framework/MarketReader.cs